lodelestra-edu/docker-introduction-training/README.md

     - Use a log command to display messages from your previous container.
 3. Display local images.
     - Use a command to list every local docker images.
-4. Use the run command to start a container from `debian` image.
+4. Use the run command to start a container from `debian:8` image.
 Use options to get an interactive shell and explore the container.
     - Display container's processus (into the container).
 Look at the PID.
     - From a terminal in your host machine, use 'docker ps' command to list running containers.
     - Come back in your container shell and exit it.
 You must 'Be back!' in your host terminal, now list running containers and after that list all containers (even stopped ones).